 - Post-Training support: A rebreather training program is quite intense, make sure your instructor will be available to answer questions and support you in your CCR diving Journey.

 Choose an instructor with whom you feel comfortable and confident, as technical diving requires trust and solid preparation.
-Check out our Rebreather instructor, and find out what makes training in the Cenotes optimal.
+Check out our Liberty Rebreather instructor, and find out what makes training in the Cenotes optimal.